leeboardtools/mimon/UIDesignNotes.md

     - By this mean if you turn off lots, then buying and selling securities does not use lots.

-- AccountRegister
-    - Auto-complete
-    - Actually add row to the clipboard when Copy Transaction is chosen.
-        - Both HTML and text.
-        - For HTML include the split drop down???

 - Set default interest, dividends, fees accounts in account editing.